pm7y/GuardAgainst/README.md

 # GuardAgainst

 A single class, containing static methods, to make your code more readable and to simplify argument validity checking.

+_Yet another argument validity checker thingy._ **Do we really need another one of these?**<br/> Probably not, but this one is mine and I prefer it to the others I've seen.

 <br/>